cchudzicki-ocw-testing/21l.601j-spring-2023/content/pages/instructor-insights.md

 #### **Out of Class**

-- Outside of class, students completed the assigned problem sets and worked on their final project and presentation.
+- Outside of class, students completed the assigned readings, studied vocabulary and grammar in preparation for exams and quizzes, and